VertigoRay/LTEC6800.ray.pillers.us/_pages/assignment5.md

 ## Gamified Online Collaborative Learning

-The gamification platform should be setup and maintained by Information Technology (IT) professionals.
+The gamification platform should be set up and maintained by Information Technology (IT) professionals.
 This section assumes that budgets have already been approved, IT has already been involved, and the platform is ready for use.

 With at least several months of anticipation, the instructor should ensure the system is functioning and create a student profile to walk-through the assignment and learning activities.